drbitboy/magao-x-config/README.md

 For laboratory operation, switch to the `lab` branch of this repository in the clone on the control computer under `/opt/MagAOX/config`.
 For on-sky operation, switch to the `master` branch.

 N.B.
-This README.md is in branch resurrector-minimal-testing
+This README.md is in branch resurrector-indi-compression
      - See **Special configurations for minimal testing startup** below
+     - This is a follow-on to resurrector-minimal-testing

 ## Documentation